 You need to program TC8L and TC8H to FFh.
-After T8 is enabled, when the first edge (rising, falling, or both, depending on CTR1, D5, D4) is detected, it starts to count down.
-When a subsequent edge (rising, falling, or both, depending on CTR1, D5, D4) is detected during counting, the current value of T8 is one's complemented and put into one of the capture registers.
+After T8 is enabled, when the first edge (rising, falling, or both, depending on CTR1 D5, D4) is detected, it starts to count down.
+When a subsequent edge (rising, falling, or both depending on CTR1 D5, D4) is detected during counting, the current value of T8 is one's complemented and put into one of the capture registers.
 If it is a positive edge, data is put into LO8; if it is a negative edge, HI8.
-From that point, one of the edge-detect status bits (CTR1, D1, D0) is set, and an interrupt can be generated if enabled (CTR0, D2).
+One of the edge-detect status bits (CTR1 D1, D0) is set, and an interrupt can be generated if enabled (CTR0 D2).
 Meanwhile, T8 is loaded with FFh and starts counting again.
-If T8 reaches 0, the time-out status bit (CTR0, D5) is set, an interrupt can be generated if enabled (CTR0, D1), and T8 continues counting from FFh (see Figure 37 and Figure 38).
+If T8 reaches 0, the timeout status bit (CTR0 D5) is set, an interrupt can be generated if enabled (CTR0 D1), and T8 continues counting from FFh (see Figure 36 and Figure 37).

-Figure 37.
+Figure 36.
 Demodulation Mode Count Capture Flowchart

-Figure 38.
+Figure 37.
 Demodulation Mode Flowchart